DarshanRokkad/Data_Science_Project_Template/README.md

 │          │     │
 │          │     ├── data_ingestion.py                 <-- this module downloads zip file dataset present in google drive and extracts zip file in local machine
 │          │     │
-│          │     ├── data_transformation.py            <-- this module pulls the vgg-16 base model and adds custom layers at the end then saves custom model
-│          │     │
 │          │     ├── model_trainer.py                  <-- this module take the custom model and train it with the training data and validates with validation data
 │          │     │
 │          │     └── model_evaluation.py               <-- this module test the trained model with the testing data and log the evaluation metrics and artifacts to dagshub using mlflow